NAPLAN Marking FAQ Page

 Q: I am having difficulties accessing the NESA NAPLAN Writing Course, who should I contact for assistance?

-A: Please direct your queries regarding the NAPLAN Writing Course to the NAPLAN Writing Course Helpdesk.
+A: Please direct your queries regarding the NESA Assessing writing using the NAPLAN marking guide course to the NESA NAPLAN team.

 Email: naplan.nsw@nesa.nsw.edu.au